clappedscant906/pyaddy/README.md

-new: added local_parts for custom mail aliasing.
+new: added local_parts for custom mail aliasing and removed all text output from `addy new` command except the json (for further processing with jq).

 # pyaddy
 A Python CLI to interact with addy.io